Mouse321/Python-6-2021/index.md

 Hello, this a video of a game we made in Python!

-In this game you press W A S D to move, you click to shoot lightening bolts!
+In this game you press W A S D to move, you click to shoot lightning bolts!
 Dont forget that if you touch the enemies missiles, you lise hearts.
 If you lose hearts, you lose.